RACHEL MARTIN, HOST:

 PESCA: It's going to be called.
 It could be minus-30 with wind chill.
 I don't know if Green Bay will take that.
 The Weather Channel is doing all these specials on the game.
 And yeah, they do say especially for fans, don't have any exposed skin, you will get frostbite.

-DIVEDA BIGGINS: OK.
-On to the hiring and firing of the NFL coaches.
+MARTIN: OK, on to the hiring and firing of the NFL coaches.
 Were there any surprises in all this?

 PESCA: Well, I mean, Rob Chudzinski of the Browns was fired after a year.
 That's not a huge shock - about 14 coaches in history have.
 One of them is a guy named Pete Carroll who's coaching the team right now that's likely to win the Super Bowl.
 It's usually a quick trigger.